cmikedev/ecommerce/README.md

 ___
 User Story:

-As a Site User I can leave comments under a product so that I can ask questions or leave a review
+As a Site User I can leave comments under a product so that I can ask questions or leave a review.

+* Acceptance Criteria:
     * User can view comments pertaining to a product
     * User if authenticated can add a comment
     * User is notified that their comment has been posted
 ___